DIAGNijmegen/llm_extractinator/README.md

-# LLM_data_extractor
+# LLM Data Extractor

-A tool for extracting data from text using LLMs with ollama
+A tool for extracting data from text using LLMs with Ollama.

+---

-## Setup environment
+## Setup Environment

+To set up the environment, run the following commands:

 ```bash
 conda create --name=data_extractor python=3.12